 What is Holacracy?

-Holacracy is a new way of structuring and running your organization that replaces the conventional management hierarchy.
+Holacracy is a new way of structuring and running your organization, that replaces the conventional management hierarchy.
 Instead of operating top-down, power is distributed throughout the organization – giving individuals and teams freedom while staying aligned to the organization’s purpose.
-Holacracy is described in a set of rules, the Holacracy Constitution.

 Holacracy, the book, by Brian J. Robertson

 Holaspirit offers many different features, however not every single one is only tailored to the holacratic framework.
 Some parts of the platform are not specific to Holaspirit or Holacracy (such as Projects and OKRs), and we won't mention them here.
 Instead, we'll just point out the things that may be unknown to you!